 Fast-food restaurants are a distant dream for most diabetics.
-However, if you assume that you can’t enjoy fast food at all due to diabetes, you’re mistaken.
+However, if you assume that you can’t enjoy fast food at all due to your diabetes condition, you’d be mistaken.

-You may melt at the sight of delicious cheeseburgers and frappuccinos, but the thought of skyrocketing sugar levels holds you back.
-The good news is, it doesn’t have to be that way anymore.
+You may melt at the sight of delicious cheeseburgers and frappuccinos, unfortunately, the thought of skyrocketing sugar levels hold you back.
+The good news is, it doesn’t always have to be that way.

 Several fast-food restaurants have revamped their menus over the years to accommodate people with various nutritional preferences.